New Siberian Islands: Climate

-Permafrost and underground ice are very common.
+Continuous permafrost rich in underground ice covers the archipelago.
 The surface of the islands is covered with Arctic tundra vegetation and numerous lakes.

 The ocean surrounding the islands is covered with ice most of the year.
 During warm years, the ocean briefly opens for navigation July through October.
 During cold years, islands may remain ice-locked through the summer.

-Polar night conditions are present November through February, and, conversely, the Sun remains above the horizon continuously during summer months.
+Polar night conditions are present November through February, and, conversely, the sun remains above the horizon continuously during summer months.